-Corrective Action Plan: Department of Property and Procurement will work collaboratively with Department of Finance to provide trainings and work on the structuring of the entire process to include key personnel and policies.
-The Government will review and update the necessary manuals to address all of the recommendations set forth.
+Corrective Action Plan: The Department of Finance will review the controls in place and update the necessary manuals to address all the recommendations set forth.

 Reconciliation and Review of Subsidiary Registers

 Reason for Recurrence: The Government is focused on improving its procedures.
 There are areas that were addressed and other areas that are still in the process of implementing new internal controls and procedures.
 Further, various employee transition issues have impacted the continued progression towards completed remediation.